jhanley634/dojo-blackboard/talks/asset/result/prompt-presidents.md

 Column headings shall be lowercase.
 President last name shall be a single word with initial letter uppercased, for example "Bush" rather than "bush".
+Notice that `term` shall always be less than 48.